groff(1) — Linux manual page

 SOURCE_DATE_EPOCH

-Declare a time stamp (expressed as seconds since the Unix
+A time stamp (expressed as seconds since the Unix epoch) to

-epoch) to use as the output creation time stamp in place
+use as the output creation time stamp in place of the

-TZ Declare the time zone to use when converting the current
+TZ The time zone to use when converting the current time (or

 Examples top

-librarian program, having located a page, might render it with a
+man(1) librarian program has located a man page, it may execute a

 groff -t -man -Tutf8 /usr/share/man/man1/groff.1